Machine Vision And Alignment

-- Manual, when fiducials are selected in camera view by operator.
+- Manual, when fiducials are selected in camera view by the operator.

-- Simple, when Machine Vision finds a position of a user set image.
+- Simple, when Machine Vision finds the position of a user set image.

 - Advanced, when Machine Vision searches for a set pattern e.g. cross, edge, etc.

-Alignment can be done using one or two alignment marks.
-After alignment all recipe is rotated and translated automatically to match sample displacement error.
+Alignment can be done using from one to four alignment marks.
+After alignment, all recipe is rotated and translated automatically to match sample displacement error.

 For more information, please contact us at email@example.com or use the contact form below.